andrepimenta10/portfolio-app/README.md

 # PortfolioApp

 This Project displays mock portfolios of stocks, and real time stock data from IEX.
 It connects to rest services and a websocket in [this java server](https://github.com/andrepimenta10/PortfolioApp).

+View the stock data from IEX changing as messages come from the websocket connection: https://github.com/andrepimenta10/portfolio-app/blob/master/PortfolioViewer.gif

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

 ## Development server